arnenoori/receipts-full-stack/README.md

 ## Testing

-1. Cypress: We attempted to test our website using Cypress, but almost all of our functionality is accessable only after signin thriough clerk auth
+1. Cypress: We attempted to test our website using Cypress, but almost all of our functionality is accessable only after signin through clerk auth.

-2. Pytest: We have pytests for the majorityy of our old backend code in backend-old/testing
+2. Pytest: We have pytests for the majority of our old backend code in backend-old/testing
     instructions:
     pip install pytest
     pytest : pytest